Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 03.25.47 UTC
+- WIB: Kamis, 7 November 2024 04.24.04 UTC
-- WITA: Kamis, 7 November 2024 04.25.47 UTC
+- WITA: Kamis, 7 November 2024 05.24.04 UTC
-- WIT: Kamis, 7 November 2024 05.25.47 UTC
+- WIT: Kamis, 7 November 2024 06.24.04 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

 Kategori: success